nina-chargue/WikiSearch/README.md

-# Encyclopedia Wiki Search
+# Encyclopedia Wiki
-This project replicates the creation of a wiki page using Django
+This project aims to create a simple wiki platform where users can create, edit, search, and browse encyclopedia entries.
+It leverages Python's Django framework for the backend and HTML/CSS for the frontend.

 ## Features